Quantitative Mass Spectrometry

-We provide access to a great variety of different quantitative methods that can generally be classified in three different categories: A) Metabolic Labelling like SILAC, B) Chemical labelling like reductive dimethyl labelling or TMT labelling, C) Label-free quantification.
+We provide access to a great variety of different quantitative methods that can generally be classified in three different categories: A) Metabolic Labelling like SILAC, B) Chemical labelling like reductive dimethyl labelling, C) Label-free quantification.

 All methods have their inherent pros and cons and will be applied to match the specific requirements of an experiment.